tvondra/omnisketch/README.md

 sample size to 1024, and that's it.
 But a memory budget is doable, and it should also enforce the maximum 1GB allocation size.

+* The paper also describes how to support range queries by building sketches on dyadic ranges.
+That's not implemented yet.

 ## License